Governed Agent Trust Environment

 • C16 - Continuous Adversarial Validation and High-Assurance Verification

 GATE is open and vendor-neutral.
-The control catalog maps to recognized governance standards so enterprise teams can use it alongside existing programs.
+The control catalog and v1.2.0 conformance runner output map to recognised governance standards and regulatory regimes so enterprise teams can use them alongside existing programs.

 NIST AI RMF